mattlord/myarbitratord/README.md

 The deamon performs two functions, both done in distinct threads:
 **A.** The RESTful API thread simply provides runtime information on the monitored Group Replication cluster and the myarbitratord operations.
 See [the API docs](#available-restful-api-calls-with-example-output).

-**B.** The main thread connects to a Group Replication cluster using the seed node information specified on the command-line via the -seed_host and -seed_port flags.
+**B.** The main thread connects to a Group Replication cluster using the seed node information specified on the command-line via the -seed-host and -seed-port flags.
 The thread then loops and performs the following actions:
   1. If we see that the previous seed node is no longer reachable or valid, then we'll attempt to get a new seed node from the last known membership view.
 We don't give up attempting to find a seed node from the last known list of cluster participants.
   2. If we see that any nodes which were previously in the group aren't any more:
    * If it's because they were isolated or encountered an error: then we try and shut them down.
 This helps to prevent (very) dirty reads and lost writes.